JPRA-Dev/Wordpress_Plugins_Workshop/content/hooks/actions/plugin/README.md

 ++ page on admin menu first
 ++ settings
-++ ifwrap + createHTML -- > refere to our defined options and what should be output before content displaying
+++ ifwrap + createHTML -- > refere to our defined options and what should be output before content displaying Everything you'll find within those mds helped us to build what you see so It will surely help you retrieve your way for each steps
 Hooks & APIs

 add_action()